vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_UpdateThrottlerConfig.md

       --threshold float                  threshold for the either default check (replication lag seconds) or custom check --throttle-app string              an app name to throttle --throttle-app-duration duration   duration after which throttled app rule expires (app specififed in --throttled-app) (default 1h0m0s)
+      --throttle-app-exempt              exempt this app from being at all throttled.
+WARNING: use with extreme care, as this is likely to push metrics beyond the throttler's threshold, and starve other apps
       --throttle-app-ratio float         ratio to throttle app (app specififed in --throttled-app) (default 1) --unthrottle-app string            an app name to unthrottle
 ```